• Outreach

 Until now tortoises have been moving across the Sonoran Desert landscape like this for thousands of years.
 The recent proliferation of man-made barriers like highways, canals, agricultural lands, urban areas, and now border walls have occurred within only a couple of Desert Tortoise generations.
 Tortoises are just one of the species across the Sonoran Desert that are greatly affected by habitat fragmentation, along with bighorn sheep, cactus ferruginous pygmy owls, and pronghorn.
 But tortoises are different in that the time it will take to see the effects are much longer because they are so long-lived.
 On one hand, their natural population structure does not yet exhibit obvious detrimental effects.
 On the other hand, once it does exhibit problems recovery will proceed very, very slowly — if at all.
 Such issues are relevant to the short-term politics fueling the physical construction of the border wall and the long-term effects it will have on our natural heritage.

 Coming back to our driving excursion into Mexico, if we take a side trip to the west, to coastal Sonora, we find an interesting piece of the puzzle.
 Here we sampled tortoises on the Seri lands, the home of the Comcáac people, an indigenous group of historically seminomadic hunter-gatherers who are at home both in the desert and on the sea.
-In Gary Nabhan’s wonderful ethno-herpetological account of the Comcáac,
+In Gary Nabhan’s wonderful ethno-herpetological account of the Comcáac, Singing the Turtles to Sea, he describes a people intimately connected to the land and more specifically, the reptilian inhabitants they share it with.
+The Comcáac have been implicated in introducing chuckwalla and other animals to many of the islands in the Sea of Cortez, presumably to maintain sources of food if their panga (fishing boat) becomes stranded during inclement weather.
+The Comcáac culture also maintains an intimate relationship with Desert Tortoises, and they inevitably moved Desert Tortoises around their territories as well.
+A variety of taboos likely helped regulate their over-exploitation, however.

 In 2010, we had the opportunity to assess the tortoise population in the Seri territory of western Sonora, Mexico, and we visited several sites on the mainland and two sites on Isla Tiburón with our local Seri host, Ernesto Molina.
-This area consists of a magnificent representation of Sonoran desertscrub that includes a beautiful mosaic of saguaro, organ pipe, senita, and cardón columnar cactus.
+This area consists of a magnificent representation of Sonoran desert scrub that includes a beautiful mosaic of saguaro, organ pipe, senita, and cardón columnar cactus.
 Part of the impetus of surveying here was to revisit several areas where tortoise surveys were conducted in 2001 and 2002 in response to reports by the Seri Indians of high Desert Tortoise mortality.
 At that time, the survey team led by Mercy Vaughn, Felipe Rodriguez Garcia, Gary Nabhan, and Patricia West found very high rates of recent mortality at all sites that raised concerns about the status of the Mexican populations of the species.
 The effort in 2010 was an opportunity to revisit these sites, and, unlike the first survey effort, we had permits to collect blood samples for further disease testing.
 Although we did find tortoise carcasses, the good news was we did not observe nearly so many as were found in 2001 to 2002 or other signs of recent mortality.
 In addition, we found very limited incidence of upper respiratory tract disease that occurs, sometimes commonly, in populations in the United States.

 I did find, however, some intriguing genetic differences that suggest an increased amount of genetic diversity in this coastal region.
 Unique lineages found on Isla Tiburón (that potentially predate the arrival of humans to the New World) suggest that tortoises naturally immigrated here during glacial periods when lowered sea levels allowed passage.
 The Seri may have moved animals as well, but these likely mirror natural patterns of movement where the tortoises are closely related to each other in the region anyway.
 The continued presence of tortoises in these coastal areas, despite most of Sonora experiencing oscillating vegetation (tropical, mesic, desert) during glacial minima and maxima, suggest it may have been an oasis or refugia for desert-adapted plants and animals.
 Further up the coast, in the Gran Desierto and isolated Pinacate volcanic range, it appears that desert conditions may have been maintained while the rest of Sonora transitioned from tropical forests to woodlands and back again before warming and drying finally sculpted the current range of the Sonoran Desert.